Chinese treasure ship: 5,000 liao ship

+In June 2010, a new inscription was found in Hong Bao's tomb, confirming the existence of the Ming dynasty's 5,000 liao ship.
+According to a resident of Hangzhou in 1274, large merchant ships of 5,000 liao could accommodate between 500 and 600 passengers while ships of 1,000 to 2,000 liao could carry 200 to 300 passengers.
+Taking the liao to be 500 lb burthen, that would be 1,250 tons burthen.
+Sleeswyk argued that the term liao refers to the displacement and not cargo weight, one liao would be equivalent to 500 kg of displacement.
+According to Zheng Ming, the 5,000 liao ship would have a length of 71.1 m, a width of 14.05 m, with 6.1 m draught, and the displacement would reach more than 2,700 tons.
+The 5,000 liao ship may have been used as the flagship but the number of ships was relatively small.
+Wake argued that the 5,000 liao ships were not used until after the 3rd voyage, when the voyages were extended beyond India.
+Judging from the three images from the Ming era, the largest ships had 3–4 main masts and 2–3 auxiliary masts.

 44 zhang ship

 History of Ming

 According to the History of Ming (Ming shi—明史), completed in 1739, the treasure ships were 44 zhang, 4 chi, i.e. 444 chi in length, and had a beam of 18 zhang.
 The dimensions of ships are no coincidence.
 The number "4" has numerological significance as a symbol of the 4 cardinal directions, 4 seasons, and 4 virtues.
 The number 4 was an auspicious association for treasure ships.
 These dimensions first appeared in a novel published in 1597, more than a century and a half after Zheng He's voyages.
 The 3 contemporary accounts of Zheng He's voyages do not have the ship dimensions.